runtimeverification/k-tutorial-atva-2023/README.md

     git clone https://github.com/runtimeverification/k-tutorial-atva-2023.git
     ```

-2. To join our hands-on sessions, **please install K prior to attending the them** as it may take some time ranging from 15 minutes to an hour to get it fully installed.
+2. To join our hands-on sessions, **please install K and Kontrol prior to attending them** as it may take some time ranging from 15 minutes to an hour to get it fully installed.
 Furthermore, we only support installing of K on Linux and macOS.
 For Windows users, please create a virtual machine with a Linux distribution (e.g. Ubuntu Focal Fossa) installed on it.
 Otherwise, you can install the Windows Subsystem for Linux (version 2) and follow the instructions for installing Ubuntu Focal.
 For more information on the kup tool and other packaged releases of K, please refer to our [installation notes](https://github.com/runtimeverification/k/blob/master/k-distribution/INSTALL.md).

 ### Installation of K